|Last Quarterly Update:||12/5/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry provide scheduled domestic and international passenger transportation, as well as mail and freight transportation.
-Major US companies include American Airlines, Delta, Southwest, and United Continental, as well as the air operations of express delivery companies such as FedEx and UPS; outside the US, leading companies include Air France-KLM, Deutsche Lufthansa, Japan Airlines, and Quantas (Australia).
+Major US companies include American Airlines, Delta, FedEx, Southwest, and United Continental; leading companies based outside the US include Air France-KLM, China Southern Air, Deutsche Lufthansa, Emirates Group, and International Airlines Group.

-Worldwide, the airline industry generates about $675 billion in revenue annually.
-The number of air travelers is expected to grow nearly 30 percent to some 3.6 billion by 2016, while cargo volume is forecast to reach nearly 35 million tonnes by 2016, according to the International Air Transport Association.
-Top regions for passenger growth include the emerging economies of Asia/Pacific, Latin America, and the Middle East.
+Worldwide, the airline industry generates about $760 billion in revenue annually.
+The number of air travelers is expected to grow to about 3.9 billion in 2017, from about 3 billion in 2012, according to the International Air Transport Association.
+Top regions for passenger growth include the emerging economies of Africa, Asia/Pacific, Latin America, and the Middle East.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options